About

 Kathryn's Bio

-Kathryn grew up in Greenbelt, Maryland where she first learned to love planned communities.
-She is a novelist, screenwriter, playwright, and professor emerita of theatre.
-Her latest novel, WHEN EARTH SHALL BE NO MORE (co-written with Paul Awad), is the first in a SF trilogy.
+Kathryn is an author, filmmaker, and professor emerita of theatre.
+Her latest novel, WHEN EARTH SHALL BE NO MORE (co-written with Paul Awad), is the first in a SF trilogy and won the 2023 IPPY Bronze Medal Award in Science Fiction.

 She is the co-writer/producer of the feature crime drama, A SAVAGE NATURE, released and distributed by Gravitas Ventures.
 The film won Best Feature Drama – French Independent Film Festival, Best Thriller – Washington Film Festival, Best Feature Film – New Cinema-Lisbon Monthly Film Festival, Grand Prize Thriller Award – Hollywood Screenplay Contest, and Best Actress (Joanna Whicker) – Los Angeles Crime and Horror Film Festival and screened at numerous festivals in 2020-2021.
 For more information about the film, visit http://savagenaturemovie.com/